Henry Reeve (journalist): Biography

 In April 1863, he published perhaps the most important of his contributions—a searching review of Kinglake's Crimea; and in 1872 he brought out a selection of his Quarterly and Edinburgh articles on eminent Frenchmen, entitled Royal and Republican France.
 Three years later appeared the first of three instalments (1875, 1885 and 1887) of his edition of the famous Memoirs which Charles Greville had placed in his hands a few hours before his death in 1865.
 In 1878 Reeve published a popular biography Petrarch.
 A purist in point of form and style, of the school of Thomas Macaulay and Henry Hart Milman, Reeve outlived his literary generation, and became one of the most reactionary of old Whigs.
-Yet he continued to edit and maintain the reputation of the Edinburgh until his death at his seat of Foxholes, in Hampshire.
+Yet he continued to edit and maintain the reputation of the Edinburgh until his death at his seat of Foxholes, in Christchurch, Hampshire on 21 October 1895.
 He had been elected a member of "The Club" in 1861, and served as its treasurer from 1867 to 1893.
 He was made a D.C.L. by the University of Oxford in 1869, a C.B. in 1871, and a corresponding member of the French Institute in 1865.
-A striking panegyric was pronounced upon him by his lifelong friend, the duc d'Aumale, before the Académie des Sciences in November 1895.
+A striking panegyric was pronounced upon him by his lifelong friend, the duc d'Aumale, before the Académie des Sciences on 16 November 1895.

 His Memoirs and Letters (2 vols., with portrait) were edited by J. K. Laughton, in 1898.

-In a March 1937 issue of The Times there was an appeal for Henry Reeve's diary.
+In a March 1937 issue of The Times, there was an appeal for Henry Reeve's diary.